TurboWarp/docs/docs/development/extensions/introduction.md

 This starts a local HTTP server on http://localhost:8080/ in whatever folder you ran that command in.

-We will [eventually](./better-development-server) introduce the official development server, but we recommend starting with the most primitive setup possible for now.
+We will [eventually](./better-development-server) introduce the official development server, but we recommend starting with the most primitive setup possible for now so that you understand what extensions *actually* are.

 For now, you should use a port **other than 8000**.
 We will talk more about this later, but currently we want the extensions you write to run in the sandbox.
-Extensions that run outside of the sandbox have some extra responsibilities that we will discuss [later](./unsandboxed).
+Most static HTTP servers (such as Python's) do not set certain headers required for unsandboxed extensions, and they have a lot more extra responsibilities to worry about.

 To test that your server works, create a file called `hello-world.js` and put any text in it.
 Make sure you're able to read the contents of the file in your browser by visiting a link like [http://localhost:8080/hello-world.js](http://localhost:8080/hello-world.js).